intellifi-nl/webapi-doc/README.md

 Brain web API documentation
 ===========================

-This document contain the official Brain web API documentation.
-The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to access all the data that we provide in a powerful and simple way.
+This document contain the official Intellifi Brain web API documentation.
+The Brain web API is a [RESTful API](https://en.wikipedia.org/wiki/Representational_state_transfer) that allows you to interact with our equipment in a powerful and simple way.
+Our [solution](http://intellifi.nl/) allows you to localise your items (or assets) based upon one of the supported RFID technologies.

-By default the api is accessible on: http://`brain_host`/api/`resource`/`id`
+By default the API is accessible on: http://`brain_host`/api/`resource`/`id`
 * The `brain_host` will be provided to you when you are evaluating or purchasing our product.
-We always have an 'play-arround' brain that we can supply to you.
+Please contact us if you want ot perform some experiments, we always have a play arround brain avaialble.
 * The `resource` shall contain the resource that you want to query.
 This is always the plural form of a noun.
 I.e. items, spots, events.
 * The **optional** `id` indicates which specific resource you wish to access.
 Please refer to the individual resources for more information on the type of id that is used.
 If you omit `id` the server will return a list with all items in the resource.